 Ingredients used in this recipe

-The clue to the ingredients are in the title – balsamic vinegar, mozzarella and grape tomatoes.
+The clue to the ingredients is in the title – balsamic vinegar, mozzarella and grape tomatoes.
 (In the UK we call them baby plum tomatoes, or you could use cherry tomatoes if you wanted to.)
 The mozzarella is just cheese strings – if you don’t want to use those, you could use small mozzarella balls instead, just cut to size.

 You will also need some store cupboard ingredients – olive oil, salt, black pepper, garlic powder, and onion powder.

 So all in all, nothing fancy in the ingredients list.
 Some herbs would pair nicely with these stuffed tomatoes.
-Try a little finely chopped fresh basil or rosemary; or you could use some dried rosemary or oregano.
+Try a little finely chopped fresh basil or rosemary, or you could use some dried rosemary or oregano.

 The recipe is for around 25 stuffed tomato appetizers – but can easily be scaled up to make and serve more.

 Share this recipe with your friends on Facebook!

 You can follow The Purple Pumpkin Blog on Facebook too!

 This recipe uses basic kitchen tools, and you probably have most, if not all of them to hand: